logo

 Dublin Castle is situated about 0.7 miles southwest of O'Connell Street.
 On the tour bus route.

 The first fortified building on this site was a Danish Viking Fortress built around 930.
-The Norman invasion of 1169 saw the Normans strengthen and expand the existing town walls.
-The castle was again expanded and strengthened by King Jouhn of England in 1204.
+The Norman invasion of 1169 led to the Normans strengthening and expanding the existing town walls.
+The castle was further expanded by King Jouhn of England in 1204.

-In a disastrous fire April 7th 1684, much of medieval Dublin Castle, including the old Parliament House, burnt down.
-The rebuilding of Dublin Castle, carried out for King James at that time, is what can be seen today.
+A fire on the 7th April 1684, burned down a lot of the castle, including the old Parliament House.
+The rebuilding by King James at that time, is what can be seen today.

 Christ Church Cathedral is situated about 0.9 miles southwest of O'Connell Street.
 On the tour bus route.

-The original Viking church on the site of modern day Christ Church Cathedral was built around 1030.
-By 1152, that building had been incorporated into the Irish Church.
+The original Viking church on this site was built around 1030.
+In 1152, that building was incorporated into the Irish Church.

-St Patrick's Cathedral is situated about 1.1 miles southwest of O'Connell Street, a few hundred yards south of Christ Church Cathedral.
+St Patrick's Cathedral is situated about 1 mile southwest of O'Connell Street, a few hundred yards south of Christ Church Cathedral.
 On the tour bus route.

 St Patrick's Cathedral was completed in 1254.
 The Lady Chapel was added by Archbishop Fulk de Saundford in 1270.

-Although the original tower and part of the west nave were destroyed by fire in 1362, they had been replaced by Archbishop Minot by 1370.
+The original tower and part of the west nave were destroyed by fire in 1362.
+These were replaced by Archbishop Minot by 1370.

-The Guinness Brewery is situated about 1.6 miles southwest of O'Connell Street.
+The Guinness Storehouse is situated about 1.6 miles southwest of O'Connell Street.
 On the tour bus route.

 The Old Jameson Distillery is situated about 1 mile west of O'Connell Street.
 On the tour bus route.

-Nestling in the heart of old Dublin, just one minute's walk north of the River Liffey, lies the Old Jameson Distillery on the site of the original Jameson Distillery founded in 1780.
+The Old Jameson Distillery is situated on the site of the original Jameson Distillery founded in 1780.

-The visitor centre that opened in November 1997, introduces visitors to the taste and history of John Jameson's Irish Whiskey.
+The visitor centre opened in November 1997, allowing visitors to the taste the whiskey, and learn about the history of John Jameson's Irish Whiskey.
 Tours are hosted by professional guides.

 Phoenix Park is situated about 3 miles west of O'Connell Street.
 On the tour bus route.